Please use this bio for print publications

-Simson L. Garfinkel is a Computer Scientist at the National Institute of Standards and Technology's Information Access Division.
-Garfinkel's research interests include digital forensics, usable security, data fusion, information policy and terrorism.
-He holds seven US patents for his computer-related research and has published dozens of research articles on security and digital forensics.
-He is an ACM Fellow and an IEEE Senior Member, as well as a member of the National Association of Science Writers.
+Simson L. Garfinkel is a Computer Scientist at the National Institute of Standards and Technology's Information Technology Laboratory.
+Garfinkel's research interests include big data, privacy, usability, social justice, and data fusion.
+He holds seven US patents and has published dozens of research articles for his work in computer security and digital forensics.
+He is an ACM Fellow, an IEEE Senior Member, as a member of the National Association of Science Writers.

 Garfinkel is the author or co-author of fourteen books on computing.
 He is perhaps best known for his book Database Nation: The Death of Privacy in the 21st Century.
-Garfinkel's most successful book, Practical UNIX and Internet Security (co-authored with Gene Spafford), has sold more than 250,000 copies and been translated into more than a dozen languages since the first edition was published in 1991.
+His book Practical UNIX and Internet Security (co-authored with Gene Spafford and Alan Schwartz), has sold more than 250,000 copies and been translated into more than a dozen languages since the first edition was published in 1991.

 Garfinkel is also a journalist and has written more than a thousand articles about science, technology, and technology policy in the popular press since 1983.
-He has won numerous national journalism awards, including the Jesse H. Neal National Business Journalism Award two years in a row for his "Machine shop" series in CSO magazine.
-Today he mostly writes for Technology Review Magazine and the technologyreview.com website.
+He has won numerous national journalism awards, including the Jesse H. Neal National Business Journalism Award.
+Today he mostly writes for MIT's Technology Review Magazine and the technologyreview.com website.

-As an entrepreneur, Garfinkel founded five companies between 1989 and 2000.
-Two of the most successful were Vineyard.NET, which provided Internet service on Martha's Vineyard to more than a thousand customers from 1995 through 2005, and Sandstorm Enterprises, an early developer of commercial computer forensic tools.
+As an entrepreneur, Garfinkel founded five companies between 1989 and 2000, including Vineyard.NET, which provided Internet service on Martha's Vineyard to more than a thousand customers from 1995 through 2005, and Sandstorm Enterprises, an early developer of computer forensic tools.

 Garfinkel received three Bachelor of Science degrees from MIT in 1987, a Master's of Science in Journalism from Columbia University in 1988, and a Ph.D. in Computer Science from MIT in 2005.